zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

   5. (Optional) Check that you can access your API service endpoints directly outside of the Gateway.

-## Notes
+## Additional information

 #### Log messages during registration problems

-When Enabler connects to Discovery service and fails for a reason like Discovery location not correct, Discovery service down, TLS certificate invalid and such, you can see error messages printed in the Enabler's log.
-We do not suppress these messages as they are important for resolving problems during the Enabler registration.
-You can suppress these messages in your logging framework of choice by setting the log levels to `OFF` on the following loggers:
+When the Enabler connects to the Discovery Service and fails, an error message prints to the log of the Enabler.
+Possible reasons include the location of discovery location is not correct, the Discovery service down, or the TLS certificate is invalid.
+The default setting is that these messages are not suppressed as they are useful to resolve problems during the Enabler registration.
+To suppress these messages in your logging framework of choice, set the log levels to `OFF` on the following loggers:

     com.netflix.discovery.DiscoveryClient, com.netflix.discovery.shared.transport.decorator.RedirectingEurekaHttpClient